PlaceOS/docs/Specifications/recommended-products.md

 The PlaceOS Platform is vendor agnostic, meaning that it works with any other hardware or software.
 It has no direct requirements for specific equipment.

-Here, you will find a list of hardware that has been fully tested with PlaceOS.
+Here you will find a list of hardware that has been fully tested with PlaceOS.
 Everything below delivers reliable and consistent results on the platform.

 ## User Interface Devices (by OS)